-What’s better than waking up to pancakes for the Holidays!
-I swapped out the milk in my whole wheat pancake recipe and replaced it with Silk Nog and some extra nutmeg for a fun Holiday twist.
+What’s better than waking up to eggnog pancakes for the Holidays!
+I swapped out the milk for Silk Nog in my whole wheat pancake recipe and added extra nutmeg for a fun Holiday twist.

 Why Silk nog?
 I checked the labels of all the eggnogs available in the supermarket, and Silk Nog had the cleanest ingredients, and only 90 calories per serving.
 It’s also non-GMO, and perfect if you are lactose intolerant.
 If you like another brand of light eggnog, you can certainly use it in it’s place.
 I topped mine with a little honey and powdered sugar, but you can use maple, agave or your favorite toppings.

 More Healthy Pancake Recipes:

 - Flourless Banana Nut Pancakes

 - 2 cups white whole wheat flour